What is Applied Kinesiology?

-Applied Kinesiology (AK) is a diagnostic system which uses the manual muscle test to ascertain areas of dysfunction within the body.
-It is based on the principle that our body is a self regulating and correcting mechanism and that the body’s innate wisdom knows what is wrong-we just need to ask the right questions to find the underlying problem.
+Applied Kinesiology (AK) is a diagnostic system which uses muscle testing to ascertain areas of dysfunction within the body.
+It is based on the principle that our body is a self-regulating and correcting mechanism and that the body’s innate wisdom knows what is wrong-we just need to ask the right questions to find out what the problem is.

-AK is suitable for all ages and treatment consists of structural manipulation/mobilisation, soft tissue and fascial techniques, cranial techniques, clinical nutrition including orthomolecular supplementation, homeopathy and meridian manipulation.
+AK is suitable for all ages and treatment consists of structural manipulation/mobilisation, soft tissue and fascial techniques, cranial techniques, nutrition, homeopathy and meridian manipulation/acupuncture.

 If you would like a confidential chat to discuss whether applied kinesiology would be an appropriate approach to your condition prior to booking an appointment, please do not hesitate to contact the clinic.